ros-industrial/rmf_scheduler/docs/sphinx/usage/basic_tutorial.rst

        }"
      }'

-Upon success, you should receive the following response from **Terminal 1**.
+Upon success, you should receive the following response in **Terminal 1**.

 ::